There was a problem loading the comments.

 Print

-DKIM provides email authentication to allow a receiving mail server to check if the incoming mail is authentic for the sender domain.
-DKIM adds a cryptographic signature to every outgoing email enabling the receiving server to verify the same and allow email to be received.
+DKIM provides email authentication to allow a receiving mail server to verify if the incoming mail is authentic from the sender's domain.
+DKIM adds a cryptographic signature to every outgoing email enabling the receiving server to verify the same and allow the email to be received.

-In this case the receiving email server has not been able to match the DKIM signature which appears to be invalid, missing or outdated in the public DNS records of domain.com.
+In this case, the receiving email server was unable to match the DKIM signature which appears to be invalid, missing or outdated in the public DNS records of domain.com.
 Please visit DKIMvalidator.com and verify the same by carrying out the steps therein.

 Symptoms